codefinity/micro-continuum/README.md

 ##### Docker

-* Dockerizing the microservices
+* Integrated with Docker
-* Deploying using docker compose file
+* Deployed using Docker Compose

 ##### Other